Sawuare/misk/README.txt

 have terminal interfaces.
 Some programs use features of C, POSIX, or Linux, so I recommend GNU/Linux for using them.

-The folders and files in here are:
+The directories and files in here are:

   dat/
     Data exported by the programs.

   doc/
     Documentation of the programs and headers.

+  opt/
+    Optional utilities.
+    They must be executed from this directory.

+    *.sh -> POSIX shell scripts

   src/
     Source code in several languages.